 Eight Bells

-Eight Bells was commissioned by North Tyneside Council in association with Rednile Projects and premiered by Helen Critten on 2nd June 2011 at St. George’s Church, Cullercoats, UK.
+Eight Bells was commissioned by the Dove Marine Laboratory in association with Rednile Projects as part of my Artist Residency at the Lab.
+Eight Bells was premiered by Helen Critten on 2nd June 2018.

 Comprising a set of eight variations for solo violin and soundtrack, and loosely based on the traditional folk song The Cullercoats Fish-Lass, the piece is partly commemorative: marking the centenary of the famous American artist Winslow Homer, who, during the late nineteenth century, was for almost two years a resident of the coastal village of Cullercoats.

-The piece triangulates three north east coasts of auto/biographical significance.
+The piece triangulates three northeast coastal locations of auto/biographical significance.
 The first connects me to Homer—I was born not far from Cullercoats.
 The second, Portland, Maine, is where Homer had his studio.
 The third, Pelion, Greece, is my mother’s birthplace and where I live and work for part of the year.
 I’m collecting sounds from these three locations, in particular those persistent “soundmarks” that connect the present to the past.

 I've departed from convention in avoiding figurative representations.
 Rather, my score incorporates data from marine research as a way of portraying the sea (see below).